niiknow/laratt-api/readme.md

 # tapi
 > Table API

-Create a private API validate with x-api-key to allow for dynamic table insert.
+Create a private API validate with x-api-key to allow for dynamic table manipulations.

 # Table of Contents
 1. [Requirements](#requirements)